Popeye: Fictional character and story

 Popeye's story and characterization vary depending on the medium.
-In his debut storyline, Popeye's superhumanly proportioned strength and endurance stemmed from the "luck" he acquired by rubbing the feathers of the head of Bernice, a "whiffle hen", thus enabling him to survive fifteen gunshot wounds.
-By the end of 1929, however, Popeye's strength had become a regular fixture of his character, with spinach, by 1932, becoming the primary repository of his prowess.
-In Segar's comic strip, Popeye's superhuman strength and near-invulnerabilty were permanent: only on some occasions would he need to eat additional spinach to boost his strength.
+In his debut storyline, Popeye already appeared to have superhuman endurance, being shot sixteen times in all by the storyline's villain, taking the first fifteen shots before collapsing visibly wounded and crawling away to hide.
+His improbable survival was augmented by the "luck" he acquired by rubbing the feathers of the head of Bernice, a magical "whiffle hen" owned by Olive Oyl's brother Castor during the storyline, which enabled him to survive the gunshot wounds for a few days until he reemerged, shrugged off another shot and knocked the villain out.
+The next few strips had him feeling faint and thinking he was dying of blood loss despite the whiffle hen's conferred luck, but for reasons of comedy he had completely recovered by the next strip.
+By the end of 1929, superhuman strength was a regular fixture of his character, first attributed in 1931 to spinach.
+In Segar's comic strip, Popeye's superhuman strength and near-invulnerability were permanent: only on some occasions would he need to eat additional spinach to boost his strength.
 It was Fleischer Studios' cartoon series that made Popeye eat a can of spinach whenever he needed to increase his strength to superhuman levels.
 Swee'Pea is Popeye's ward in the comic strips, but his custody is inconsistent in cartoons.

 There is no absolute sense of continuity in the stories, although certain plot and presentation elements remain mostly constant, including purposeful contradictions in Popeye's capabilities.
 Popeye seems bereft of manners and uneducated, yet he often comes up with solutions to problems that seem insurmountable to the police or the scientific community.
 He has displayed Sherlock Holmes-like investigative prowess, scientific ingenuity, and successful diplomatic arguments.
 Over time, the character has evolved, with the use of tobacco notably reduced in modern depictions.
 In the animated cartoons his pipe also proves to be highly versatile.
 Among other things, it has served as a cutting torch, jet engine, propeller, periscope, musical instrument, and a whistle with which he produces his trademark toot.
 He also eats spinach through his pipe, sometimes sucking in the can along with the contents.
 Since the 1970s, Popeye is seldom depicted using his pipe to smoke tobacco.

 Popeye's exploits are also enhanced by a few recurring plot elements.
 The cartoons introduced the love triangle between Popeye, Olive Oyl, and Bluto (sometimes called Brutus), and Bluto's endless machinations to claim Olive at Popeye's expense.
 Another plot element is Popeye's near-saintly perseverance in overcoming any obstacle to please Olive.